jian0084/mad9022-w19/docs/modules/week1/README.md

 Extensions may be given for valid reasons, if requested more than one day before the due date.

+## Program Assistants and Open Lab Hours

+We have Program Assistants again this semester to help students in level 2.
+The PAs will be in class helping in MAD9021, MAD9022, and MAD9124.

+We also have open lab hours ::clock2:: Thursday and Friday from 11am to 12pm.
+There will be a Program Assistant in the lab during these two hours to help anyone looking for assistance with any course work.

 ## Git from CLI

 This semester we will be using Git for most of our work.
 We will be using it from the Command Line.